 Want some bonus skills?
 Now Alexa can even soothe your cats and dogs to sleep.

-No matter how hectic our lives can become, we should never stop learning new things.
-From the minds behind Curiosity.com, Alexa’s Curiosity skill provides insightful stories, historical facts, life advice, science, psychology, and other high-brow tidbits.
+We should always aim to learn something new, no matter how crazy or busy our lives can get.
+Alexa’s Curiosity Skill offers similar content to what exists on Curiosity.com.
+You can use this skill to learn about science, history, and many other topics.
 A few rounds of “Alexa, open Curiosity,” and you’ll be the next Einstein at the company cocktail party.

-Since the demise of the Xbox Kinect, you may be missing the ability to use voice commands on your Xbox.
-Luckily, there’s a skill for that.
-The Xbox Alexa skill allows you to turn on your console and start up games using your voice.
+After the demise of the Xbox Kinect, chances are you miss being able to use voice commands on your Xbox.
+Thankfully, Alexa offers a skill for that.
+She includes an Xbox skill so you can issue voice commands.
+This skill allows you to turn your Xbox on and even launch a game.

-If you’re baffled by your kid’s homework, or they need some help when you aren’t around, Alexa has your back.
+If you require assistance to complete a complex homework question, Alexa can answer a multitude of homework-related problems.
 She can help with quizzes, spelling, and more.
 Here are six ways Alexa can help kids with their homework.